SolutionGuidance/psm/docker/README.md

 If the database is updated at any point, this step should be repeated to ensure any new data shows up.

 At this point, the application should be ready to go.
 To try the PSM app out, point your browser at [localhost:8080/cms/login](http://localhost:8080/cms/login).
 You can log in with username `p1` and password `p1`.

+## Running Docker after initial build

+Restarting the setup after the initial build is as simple as re-running the original Docker command while in the `psm/docker` directory:

+    $ docker-compose -p psm up --build

+No additional steps are required to start after initial set-up is done.

 ## Installing Docker